Super Bowl advertisers seek buzz on social media

 June 12 Lousy incentives for corporate stewardship is a flaw at the heart of our system of delegated asset management.

-NEW YORK In the age of Twitter and Facebook, many Super Bowl viewers will use the commercial breaks to go online and see what people are saying about the game.
+NEW YORK, Jan 29 In the age of Twitter and Facebook, many Super Bowl viewers will use the commercial breaks to go online and see what people are saying about the game.
 This year, advertisers want them to tweet about their favorite commercials as well.

 Having spent record-breaking sums to secure the most valuable television slots in advertising, global brands from Coca-Cola to Volkwagen are looking to leverage social media to extend the buzz and reach of their ads.

-According to executives from Comcast Corp's NBC television network, which will broadcast the February 5 football game, a 30-second commercial slot cost $3.5 million on average this year, up from $3 million for last year's Super Bowl, which was on News Corp's Fox station.
+According to executives from Comcast Corp's (CMCSA.O) NBC television network, which will broadcast the Feb.
+5 football game, a 30-second commercial slot cost $3.5 million on average this year, up from $3 million for last year's Super Bowl, which was on News Corp's (NWSA.O) Fox station.

 "The social media conversation has put more value on a Super Bowl ad, fans will discuss your ads on Twitter and Facebook and then go to YouTube to watch it on demand over and over again," said Brad Adgate, senior vice president of research at Horizon Media.